Maggie Kuhn: Gray Panthers

 In 1970, although she was working at a job she loved with the Presbyterian Church, she was forced to retire the day she turned 65 because of the mandatory retirement law then in effect.
 That year, she banded together with other retirees and formed the movement that became known as the Gray Panthers.
 It was originally called "The Consultation of Older and Younger Adults for Social Change."
-In an interview with Johnny Carson in 1974, the TV host commented that he thought her movement was a lot like the Black Panthers.
-He called it the "Gray Panthers," and that name stuck.
-Seeing all issues of injustice as inevitably linked, they refused to restrict themselves to elder rights activism, but focused also on peace, presidential elections, poverty, and civil liberties.
+The name "Gray Panthers" was first suggested by Rev. Reuben Gums, a WPIX-TV producer in New York City, who, after hearing Kuhn advocate for militancy among older adults, proposed the more impactful name.
+It was quickly adopted as their public identity, attracting media attention and public support, and became the official name of the movement in 1972.
+In 1977, an appearance on The Tonight Show with Johnny Carson further popularized the name.
+Carson mistakenly introduced Kuhn as part of the "Black Panthers" before correcting himself.On Johnny Carson’s Tonight Show on February 18, 1977, a gray-haired, seventy-two-year-old white woman wearing a Mao jacket with her hair in a bun strode out as one of Carson’s guests.
+In his opening monologue, he mistakenly introduced her as Maggie Kuhn of “the Black Panthers” and then, cracking up as he realized his not-inconsiderable mistake, corrected himself while emphasizing that she was the founder of the Gray Panthers, not the Black Panthers, and that she was a champion for 'old people’s power'.
+Kuhn in turn assured him it was OK to mix up the name in the monologue because she said the Black Panthers and Gray Panthers were collaborating on 'some very good things.'Seeing all issues of injustice as inevitably linked, the Gray Panthers refused to restrict themselves to elder rights activism, but focused also on peace, presidential elections, poverty, and civil liberties.
 Their first big issue was opposition to the Vietnam War.

 After an elderly woman was murdered and robbed of $309 after cashing a check, Kuhn enlisted the help of Ralph Nader who set up a meeting with the president of the First Pennsylvania Bank.
 The bank agreed to establish special check-drawn savings accounts for people over 65 free of charge and make loans more accessible to older people.